Kern County DUI Accident Victim Attorneys

 These drugs can have lasting effects, sometimes up to 24 hours.
 If you take any of these medications, it’s important to avoid driving until you know they won’t impair your ability to operate a vehicle safely.

-Our DUI accident victim attorneys have seen some cases wherein the drugged driver tried to argue that they had a prescription.
+Our DUI accident victim attorneys can assist with cases involving drivers who try to argue that they were using prescribed medication.
 However, having a prescription from the doctor doesn’t mean it’s safe to drive while taking the medication.
-If someone took a medication with a known potent side-effect prior to driving and was involved in a traffic accident, they might be held liable for the damages and injuries they caused.
+If someone took medication with a known potent side effect prior to driving and was involved in a traffic accident, they might be held liable for the damages and injuries they caused.

 What Is Blood Alcohol Concentration?